wferebee/Redux-Shopping-Cart/README.md

 * Or create your own react app and copy over the 'src' folder.
 * npm start - to run the program locally

+## Issues:
+* Upon first opening the page, the bottom "add to cart button" and bttery image are not the right size, I am looking into possible reasons for this problem.
+Upon first inspection, it appears it could be a rendering problem caused by windows 10 actually.
+Will look into further and fix asap.

 ## Future changes:
 * Put components and their corresponding css files into their own folders just for orgainization.
 * Slim down some of the css and make the responsiveness a little cleaner.